 Technical Math 2 is an articulated credit course with Kankakee Community College.
 Topics in algebra and trigonometry are developed and applied to basic problems in technology.
 Topics include expressions (polynomial, fractional, radical, and exponential), equations (linear, quadratic, and fractional), word problems, linear inequalities, systems of equations, functions, graphs, and right triangle trigonometry.
 It is one semester in duration.

 Pre-requisites: Algebra II

 Pre-Calculus is a year-long course that will lay the foundation necessary for success in Calculus.
-During first semester, we will work extensively with functions including polynomial, rational, power, logarithmic, logistic, and exponential functions.
-During second semester, we will focus on trigonometry with an emphasis on analytic trig and applications.
+During the first semester, we will work extensively with functions including polynomial, rational, power, logarithmic, logistic, and exponential functions.
+During the second semester, we will focus on trigonometry with an emphasis on analytic trig and applications.
 This course is designed for college-bound students and material will be covered at a fast pace.
 Students will be expected to push themselves to a higher level of thinking and understanding.